ellsamig/Arabic_Automatic_system_summaries/README.md

 # Arabic_Automatic_system_summaries
-automatic summary from Arabic summarization system
+automatic summaries from Arabic summarization systems automatic summaries are built using source documents from multiling 2011 dataset